 How to start a pickle business: from brine to brand

-How to start a pickle business
+Step 1: How much does it cost to start a pickle business?

 Start by visiting local farmers' markets and specialty food stores.
 Note which pickle types are popular, what price points they carry, and how they are packaged.
 Also, check Google Trends for search interest in niche flavors like "spicy dill" or "sweet horseradish" in your area.